Pathway: Health Sciences & Wellness

 Sonography Program

 A diagnostic medical sonographer performs ultrasound exams while working closely with a qualified physician for aiding in the diagnosis of disease.
 To operate the technology and create an ultrasound image, the sonographer must have an in-depth knowledge of physics, disease processes, human anatomy and sonographic technique.
-The sonography program is accredited in general studies, which include abdomen, OB/GYN, and vascular.
+The sonography program is accredited in general studies, which include Abdomen - Extended, OB/GYN, and Vascular Technology.

 Sonographers typically work in hospitals, medical clinics and private medical offices.